barty-s/windsurf-session-log/README.md

 - A map of locations - I would like to add a page to the site with a Google map of locations where there are decent windsurfing conditions.

 - A location suggestion form - I would also like to add an input feature where an app user can send a location suggestion to the app owner to review and then add to the map of locations.
 This would make the app a community-led site and further encourage windsurfing training sessions.

+- Change password feature - I would like to implement an option for the user to update or change their password if they have forgotten it.
+Currently there is a link that takes the user to a page informing them to contact the app's support team to change their password.
+A feature allowing the user to do this themselves would be more user friendly and in line with standard authentication features.

 ## Typography and Color Scheme